mkchang/typeacer/README.md

 - [x] Updates wpm with new best
 - [x] Shows you if you make a mistake
 - [x] Handles single and double quotes in the quote string
+- [x] Only passes clean quotes to client
 - [ ] Shows the record fastest wpm for that quote

 ### Advanced Content ###